diyclassics/diyclassics.github.io/calendar.md

 # Calendar

 ### October 2017
 - 10.6.17 Panel: *Digital Approaches to Latin Vocabulary Learning*.
 2017 Annual Meeting of the Classical Association of the Atlantic States.
 Marriott East.
-New York, NY.
+New York, NY. [[abstract]](../digital-approaches-to-latin-vocabulary){:.cv-link}
 - 10.6.17 Talk: *Latin in Unusual Places*.
 2017 Annual Meeting of the Classical Association of the Atlantic States.
 Marriott East.
 New York, NY.<!--- [[abstract]](../amor-belli){:.cv-link}--->
+- 10.17.17 Talk: *Mapping Library Subject Headings with the HathiTrust Extracted Features Dataset*.
+Digital Publication in Mediterranean Archaeology: Current Practice and Common Goals, Institute for the Study of the Ancient World.
+New York, NY.

 ### January 2018
 - 1.6.18 Workshop: *Ancient MakerSpaces*.
 2018 Annual Meeting of the Society for Classical Studies.
 Boston, Ma.